infoScoop/infoscoop/README.txt

 6. Redeploy infoscoop.war to WebApplication Server.

 7. Search form and a userID(userName) display are moving to the command bar from this version.
-Ae recommend deleting a corresponding section from a custom header area.
+We recommend deleting a corresponding section from a custom header area.
    Please delete the following HTML from "Administration page > Layout > Other Layout > header".